I have cancer. Here’s how I’m dealing with it. (Or, “Some thoughts about how to deal with suffering before it ever arrives.”)

 Even a favorable cancer diagnosis is still a cancer diagnosis, and this at a time when my family and my church need me more than ever.
 Having completed my master’s degree in May, we were excited to find our stride in a “new normal,” able to redirect my attention toward being a dad and a pastor rather than merely accomplishing the required tasks of each role.
 So much for that plan.

-Apparently normalcy will have to wait, which — let’s not mince words — is kind of a shitty deal.
+Apparently normalcy will have to wait, which — let’s not mince words — is kind of a crappy deal.
 It sucks that my body is letting me down.
 It sucks that my full attention will once again be redirected from my family and my church.
 It sucks that at a time when I feel I most need God’s blessing that I instead feel cursed.

 How do I — or anyone else — talk to and about God in the midst of unexplainable suffering like this?